-- Residential Home Energy Reports provides customers with comparisons of their monthly energy consumption with benchmarks showing average energy consumption by similarly situated energy users.
+- Residential Home Energy Reports (previously Benchmarking) provides customers with comparisons of their monthly energy consumption with benchmarks showing average energy consumption by similarly situated energy users.
 The monthly benchmarking information is provided free of charge to customers who elect to participate in the program. - Residential Energy Information Display provides customers with an in-home display that shows information from the customer's meter regarding a home's current energy use and cost, and the use and cost to date for the month.
-The displays were distributed to targeted customers at a discounted price. - Residential Home Energy Check-up and Home Performance with ENERGY STAR® encourages customers to have an assessment done of the energy efficiency of their homes.
-It includes two tiers of home energy review and assessment. - As a first tier, the Home Energy Check-up program was offered to customers.
+The displays are made available to customers at a discounted price.
+After review of the initial implementation phase, a second phase was implemented in 4th quarter to a select group of customers, with full rollout scheduled for 2nd quarter 2012. - Residential Home Energy Check-up and Home Performance with ENERGY STAR® encourages customers to have an assessment done of the energy efficiency of their homes.
+It includes two tiers of home energy review and assessment. - Beginning in October, 2010, the Home Energy Check-up program was offered to customers.
 This visual checkup and "check-off" audit is performed by SCE&G staff at the customer's home.
-As a direct incentive for customers to participate in the program, customers were offered an energy efficiency kit containing simple measures, such as compact fluorescent light bulbs ("CFL"), water heater wraps and/or pipe insulation.
+As a direct incentive for customers to participate in the program, customers are offered an energy efficiency kit containing simple measures, such as compact fluorescent light bulbs ("CFL"), water heater wraps and/or pipe insulation.
 The Home Energy Check-up is provided free of charge to all residential customers who elect to participate. - The Home Performance with ENERGY STAR® program goes a step further and provides a comprehensive audit with diagnostic testing of the energy efficiency of the home by trained contractors.
-SCE&G promotes these audits by independent providers and subsidizes the cost of the audit and specific measures undertaken by customers based on the audit findings.
+SCE&G promotes these audits by independent providers and subsidizes the cost of the audit and specific measures undertaken by customers based on the audit findings. - Residential ENERGY STAR® Lighting program provides residential customers with incentives for purchasing and installing high-efficiency and ENERGY STAR® qualified lighting. - The Residential Heating & Cooling and Water Heating Equipment (previously New High Efficiency HVAC and Water Heater) program provides incentives for installing high efficiency HVAC units and water heaters in new and existing homes.

-- The Residential ENERGY STAR® Lighting program provides residential customers with incentives for purchasing and installing high-efficiency and ENERGY STAR® qualified lighting. - The Residential Heating & Cooling and Water Heating Equipment program provides incentives for high efficiency HV AC units and water heaters installed in new and existing homes. - The Residential Heating & Cooling Efficiency Improvements program provides residential customers with incentives for investing in a comprehensive system optimization and other improvements to their HV AC systems. - Customers and builders willing to commit to overall high standards of energy efficiency in new construction may receive incentives under the Residential ENERGY STAR® New Homes program.
-This program provides incentives based on a comprehensive analysis of the energy efficiency of new homes reflecting both the construction techniques used and the appliances installed. - The Commercial and Industrial Prescriptive program provides lighting incentives to nonresidential customers to invest in high-efficiency lighting and fixtures, high efficiency motors and other equipment.
+- The Residential Heating & Cooling Efficiency Improvements (previously named Existing HVAC Efficiency) program provides residential customers with incentives for investing in efficiency tune-ups and other improvements to their HVAC systems. - Customers and builders willing to commit to overall high standards of energy efficiency in new construction may receive incentives under the Residential ENERGY STAR[®] New Homes program.
+This program provides incentives based on a comprehensive analysis of the energy efficiency of new homes reflecting both the construction techniques used and the appliances installed. - Beginning in October, 2010, the Commercial and Industrial Prescriptive program began providing lighting incentives to non-residential customers to invest in high-efficiency lighting and fixtures.
+In the 1st quarter of 2011, SCE&G went beyond these incentives to include energy efficient measures like high efficiency motors and other equipment.
 To ensure simplicity, the program includes a master list of measures and incentive levels that are easily accessible to commercial and industrial customers on the website. - Commercial and Industrial Custom program provides tailored incentives to commercial and industrial customers based on the calculated efficiency benefits of their particular energy efficiency plans or construction proposals.
 This program applies to technologies and applications that are more complex and customer-specific.
 All aspects of this program fit within the parameters of both retrofit and new construction projects.